 Global currently makes three knife lines, what they call “collections”: the Classic, Ukon, and SAI.
 The chef knife I’ve chosen to recommend is from the Classic collection (the original and oldest) mainly because: 1) I like the styling and feel, 2) the Ukon is too thick and heavy for my taste (it kind of obviates the point of buying Japanese), and 3) the SAI is pricey and, thus, out of the range of this article.
 (Nonetheless, the SAI is a hip update by the very same designer, Komin Yamada, who created the original those many decades ago.
 I look forward to getting to know it better.)

 Holding a G-2 in your hand, tracing the matte-finished metal with your fingers, you’ll find it hard to believe it’s not fashioned from a single piece of steel, but three separate pieces.
 Two for the handle, and one for the blade.
 If you telescope in on where handle meets blade, you’ll see a faint, blurry line where they were welded together.
 Some may find this fact troubling.
-But unless you’re planning on using your chef knife to saw up moose ribs, it shouldn’t be an issue in any normal kitchen.
+But unless you’re planning on using your chef knife to saw up moose ribs, it shouldn’t be an issue.

 The pebbled texture (small, indented dots) in the exposed steel handle does its job without fail.
 It grips.
 It prevents the knife from slipping through your fingers like a fish on a line (my original fear).
 As a matter of fact, I think the handle grips better than any of the other knives in this article—and thus, better than most, typical, chef knives.
 It is slim though—long, and slim.
 So, if you hanker for heft, this is not the knife for you.
 On the other hand, if you’re sick of chunky handles or have smaller hands (like me), then check out team Global.